s890081tonyhsu/app_property/README.md

 Database
 --------

-This application uses SQLite with ActiveRecord.
+This application uses MySQL with ActiveRecord.

 Development
 -----------